 Comparison can be the death of joy.
 It can also be the birth of inspiration.

 There are many ways to live.
 I've lived on an island 9 feet above sea level.
 I've lived in a suburb.
 In a city.
-On a farm.
+On a farm (twice).
 In apartment complexes (7 times!).
 In a trailer.
 I loved them all.

 As you compare to others, they compare to you.
 What is normal to you might be exceptional to them.
 Each of us, in untold ways, are inspiring others by just living our lives.
-Perhaps your "normal" deserves to be elevated to exceptional.
+Perhaps your "normal" deserves to be described as exceptional.